pik33/SimpleCamera/README.md

 Instructions:

-(1) call initcamera with your desired parameters
+(1) provide a buffer for the camera

-check the result: if it is >$C0000000 then all went OK, the camera is in the idle state, and the result is the address of the main camera buffer
+(2) call initcamera with your desired parameters: xres, yres, fps and your buffer address (3) check the result: if it is >$C0000000 then all went OK, the camera is in the idle state, and the result is the address of the main OMX camera buffer

 If it is small integer, an error occured